 This Chairman's Report contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements include, among others, statements about our beliefs, plans, objectives, goals, expectations, estimates and intentions that are subject to significant risks and uncertainties and are subject to change based on various factors, many of which are beyond our control.
-The words "may," "could," "should," "believe," "anticipate," "estimate," "expect," "intend," "plan," "target," "goal," and similar expressions are intended to identify forward-looking statements, as well as specific statements regarding (i) our ability to continue meeting our obligations to policyholders and shareholders, (ii) the progress and high percentage of policy renewals with our accountants' and lawyers' professional liability programs, and (iii) our ability to declare and pay dividends to our shareholders in the future.
+The words "may," "could," "should," "would," "believe," "anticipate," "estimate," "expect," "intend," "plan," "target," "goal," and similar expressions are intended to identify forward-looking statements, as well as specific statements regarding (i) our ability to continue meeting our obligations to policyholders and shareholders, (ii) the progress and high percentage of policy renewals with our accountants' and lawyers' professional liability programs, and (iii) our ability to declare and pay dividends to our shareholders in the future and (iv) our ability to repurchase shares of our common stock under our repurchase policy.
 Some or all of the events or results anticipated by these forward-looking statements may not occur.
 Factors that could cause actual results to differ materially include difficult economic conditions and unexpected changes in insurance laws and regulations.
-Additional risk factors related to Amerinst and an investment in our common stock are contained in our filings with the Securities and Exchange Commission, including our annual report on Form 10-K for the year ended December 31, 2017.
-Amerinst does not undertake any duty nor does it intend to update the results of these forward-looking statements.
+Additional risk factors related to Amerinst and an investment in our common stock are contained in our filings with the Securities and Exchange Commission, including our annual report on Form 10-K for the year ended December 31, 2018.
+AmerInst does not undertake any duty nor does it intend to update the results of these forward-looking statements.